Where has Matt been?

 The query then runs and the new data is returned to Excel.

 A Final Word

 This is the most simple parameter table you can create – a single value.
 Once you understand the principle, you can let your imagination run wild with other things you can do here.
-If you want to fast track your learning so you can leverage all the power of Power Query, take a look at my self paced online Power Query training course.
+If you want to fast track your learning so you can leverage the power of Power Query filters and all about this tool, take a look at my self paced online Power Query training course.
 This training has over 7 hours of video explaining concepts like this.
 Once you know how, you will be able to save time and do fantastic things you never dreamed possible.